 Special Topic in Folklore

-will have topics to be studied announced by the Division.
+will have topics to be studied announced by the School.

 (same as Archaeology 3850) is an introduction to the study of material culture and the question of why objects are important to us.
 Using folklore and interdisciplinary approaches, we will look at objects as cultural products, question the influence of objects on behaviours, and address the role of objects in historical and ethnographic research.